zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "Generate Index" : Generate the history.dat index now (this can take some time)

 ** Previous versions history **

+*v 1.9*

+- AM 2.4 was released while coding AF 1.9, adapted the code so it works both in 2.3 and 2.4:
+  - Fixed the zorder management
+  - Implemented a new way to crop thumbnails for "square" thumbs layout
+  - 2.4 users can access the "Layout Options" menu directly from the "General" menu accessible going "Up" from the game grid
+  - Rewritten the scrolling title routine with proper timing
+- Custom background picture is not stretched but scaled/cropped to fit the theme aspect ratio
+- Thoroughly rewritten the transition response routine, it's cleaner and works much better now.
+- Thanks to the above rewrite you can now use "left" and "right" on the History screen to go to the previous/next game, the layout should now respond correctly even to "jump to letter" calls and page jumps.
+- "Square" thumbnails layout now responds to the "Blurred Logo Shadow" option, if you enable it you'll get game name overlay with drop shadow, otherwise plain game name with gradient background.
+- When a game has a multi-language title separated by "/" (e.g. Fatal Fury / Garou Densetsu) the theme will crossfade the titles so that title scrolling is needed less often.

 *v 1.8*